Welcome to the Archipelago Research Institute’s blog!

 The blog is updated by the staff and researchers working in Seili, and in it, we wish to showcase the many aspects of the island, share stories about research, teaching and related activities, and provide research-based information to prospective visitors and others who are looking to explore and enjoy the beautiful Archipelago Sea.

-For the convenience of international readers, since October 2017, the blog has two separate language versions, a Finnish and an English one!
-Thus, all future English posts (and with some delay all old posts, too) will be found on this separate page.
+For the convenience of international readers, the blog has two separate language versions, a Finnish and an English one.
+Future English posts (and with some delay old posts, too) will be found on this separate page.
 The site should automatically detect your language, but in case it doesn’t you can easily switch languages in the main menu and sidebar.

 About the Archipelago Research Institute